beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

 Where:
 - P is the proportion of the program that can be parallelized.
 - N is the increase in speed for the part of the task that gets better because of improved system resources (ie. more people in aforementioned parallelized tasks).
-- 1 - P is the portion of the program that remains sequential and cannot be parallelized.
+- 1 - P is the portion of the program that remains sequential and cannot be parallelized[3].
-[3]
 --------